newmediaxp/docs/legal/privacy-policy-shaolin-sudoku.md

 ## Information Collection And Use

+We, ourselves, do not collect or store any personal information about the user and will not share or store information collected by any third party.

-The software uses third party services to provide ads, in-app purchasing, cloud services, etc. that may collect information used to identify the user.
+In some platforms, the software uses third party services to provide ads, in-app purchasing, cloud services, etc. that may collect information used to identify the user.
+The personal information that is collected is used for providing and improving the service.

 Privacy policies of these third party service providers :